Lkadenian/marvel-app/README.md

 ## Linting and Code Quality

 Linting is managed with ESLint and Prettier to maintain code quality (`npm run lint`).
-Configuration files (`.eslintrc`, `.prettierrc`) are included in the project root.
+Configuration files (`.eslint.config`, `.prettierrc`) are included in the project root.
 TypeScript support is integrated to enhance type safety and development efficiency.

 ## Usage